Beyond Frosting » Recipes » Desserts » Cakes » Coconut Custard Cake

 2. Combine.
 Add the powdered sugar one cup at a time, and finally, beat in the vanilla extract until the frosting is evenly combined.

-Now, it’s time to assemble this layer cake!
+Now, it’s time to assemble this coconut custard layer cake!
 This three-tier cake is easy enough to fill and stack and then decorate with a simple crumb coat, topped with toasted coconut.
+If you’re new to baking layer cakes, have a look through my step-by-step tutorial on how to make a layer cake for more information.

 1. Prepare the first layer.
 First, divide the coconut filling in half, and have your bottom cake layer ready on a cake board.

 2. Fill and repeat.
-Pipe a border of frosting around the outside edge of the cake, then fill it with custard.
+Pipe a border of frosting around the outside edge of the cake (see how to use piping tips), then fill it with custard.
 This frosting “dam” keeps the custard from oozing out of the sides.
-Afterward, place the second layer gently over top.
+Afterward, place the second layer gently on top.
 Repeat with the third and final layer.

 4. Chill.
-Place the frosted coconut custard cake, covered, into the fridge for at least a half hour before serving.
+Place the frosted coconut custard cake, covered, into the fridge for at least half an hour before serving.

 Coconut custard cake covered with toasted coconut on a white cake stand with a wooden base.